shans96/shans96.github.io/_portfolio/banknote-authentication.md

 ![Network Architecture](https://raw.githubusercontent.com/shans96/shans96.github.io/master/images/banknote-authentication/banknote-nn.png)

-The main functions of the network are given below.
-The code has been vectorized and therefore runs faster.
+The main functions of the network are given below, and these functions have been vectorized to maximize performance.
+If you're interested in finding out how the backpropagation equations were calculated for this network, you can find an explanation [here](https://shans96.github.io/posts/2020/05/2-layer-backprop/).

 ```
 def convert_split_to_xy(split):